SHIELD Framework

 Predicts: Crisis prevention, early intervention savings

-H - HONOR / HEALTH
+HONOR / HEALTH

 Monitor cognitive HEALTH